POSTS:

 John Peacock argues that for too many, Buddhist practice is a retreat into a quietism that ignores the pressing social and political realities of our time.
 In his view, politics must find its way into the dharma hall.

-SBN’s discussion group: Secular Dharma and Political Activism
+SBN’s Secular Dharma and Political Activism Group

 The Secular Buddhist Network has formed a discussion group for those who wish to share their experiences of and discuss new possibilities for bringing secular Buddhist ideas, ethics, and practices to community groups, social service organizations, and political movements.